-Based on the subsurface soil conditions established at this site, it is recommended that the footings for the proposed apartment building be founded over bedrock, or structural fill overlying the bedrock.
-Therefore, all material shall be removed from the proposed building footprint down to the required founding depth.
+Based on the subsurface soil conditions established at this site, it is recommended that the footings for the proposed buildings be founded over bedrock, or structural fill overlying the bedrock.
+To limit the potential of differential settlement, the footings shall be founded entirely on bedrock, or entirely on structural fill, and not a combination of the two.
+Therefore, all material, shall be removed from the proposed footprint down to the required founding depth.